DevOnWheels/DevOnWheels/README.md

 #### 🛠 I’m currently working on ...

-... my small business [Dev On Wheels](https://www.devonwheels.net), my personal website [matthias.labsch.net](https://matthias.labsch.net) and several client websites for a physiotherapist, personal coaches and an international martial arts association.
+... my small business [Dev On Wheels](https://www.devonwheels.net) (german), my personal website [matthias.labsch.net](https://matthias.labsch.net) (german) and several client websites for a physiotherapist, personal coaches and an international martial arts association.

 I'm also dipping my toe into Arduino programming to develop a pet project of mine, a